Consumer medicine information

 Rare: Somnolence.

-Very rare: Paraesthesia, memory impairment, convulsion, anxiety, tremor, aseptic meningitis, taste disturbances, cerebrovascular accident, myoclonic encephalopathy (described in two patients).
+Very rare: Paraesthesia, memory impairment, convulsion, anxiety, tremor, aseptic meningitis, dysgeusia, taste disturbances, cerebrovascular accident, myoclonic encephalopathy (described in two patients).

 Eye disorders.

-Very rare: Visual disturbance, blurred vision, diplopia.
+Very rare: Visual impairment, blurred vision, diplopia.

 Ear and labyrinth disorders.